A Combination Theorem for Metric Bundles: Consequences and Applications

-For each $j$, $\alpha_j$ and $\alpha_{j+1}$ form a special ladder and hence it must flare.
+For each $j$, $\alpha_j$ and $\alpha_{j+1}$ form a special ladder (except possibly for the last one) and hence it must flare.
 Thus $\eta$ can be expressed as the disjoint union of subsegments that flare to the left and the union of the subsegments that flare to the right respectively.
-The total length of one of these types must be at least half of the length of $\eta$.
+The total length of one of these types must be at least one-fourth of the length of $\eta$.
 The claim follows. $\Box$

 The first statement of Proposition \ref{necflaring} follows immediately.
 The last statement follows from Example \ref{eg-mbdl} and the first part of this Proposition. $\Box$